MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/configs/site-size-performance-guidelines.md

 Configuration Manager performs many simultaneous processes, so needs a certain minimum number of CPU cores for various site sizes.
 While cores get faster each year, it's important to ensure that a certain minimum number of cores work in parallel.
 In general, any server-level CPU produced after 2015 meets the basic performance needs for the cores specified in the table.
 Configuration Manager takes advantage of additional cores beyond the recommendations, but generally, once you have the minimum suggested cores, you should prioritize CPU resource investment to increase the speed of existing cores, not add more, slower cores.
 For example, Configuration Manager will perform better on key processing tasks with 16 fast cores than with 24 slower cores, assuming enough other system resources like disk IOPS are available.

 The relationship between cores and memory is also important.
-In general, having less than 3-4 GB of RAM per core reduces the total processing capability on your SQL servers.
-You need more RAM per core when SQL is colocated with the site server components.
+In general, having less than 3-4 GB of RAM per core reduces the total processing capability on your SQL Servers.
+You need more RAM per core when SQL Server is colocated with the site server components.

 > [!NOTE]
 > All testing sets machine power plans to allow maximum CPU power consumption and performance.

 #### <a name="bkmk_note2"></a> Note 2: IOPS: Inboxes and IOPS: SQL

-These values refer to the IOPS needs for the Configuration Manager and SQL logical drives.
+These values refer to the IOPS needs for the Configuration Manager and SQL Server logical drives.
 The **IOPS: Inboxes** column shows the IOPS requirements for the logical drive where the Configuration Manager inbox directories reside.
-The **IOPS: SQL** column shows the total IOPS needs for the logical drive(s) that various SQL files use.
+The **IOPS: SQL** column shows the total IOPS needs for the logical drive(s) that various SQL Server files use.
 These columns are different because the two drives should have different formatting.
-For more information and examples on suggested SQL disk configurations and file best practices, including details on splitting files across multiple volumes, see the [Site sizing and performance FAQ](../../understand/site-size-performance-faq.md).
+For more information and examples on suggested SQL Server disk configurations and file best practices, including details on splitting files across multiple volumes, see the [Site sizing and performance FAQ](../../understand/site-size-performance-faq.md).

 Both of these IOPS columns use data from the industry-standard tool, *Diskspd*.
 See [How to measure disk performance](#how-to-measure-disk-performance) for instructions on duplicating these measurements.
 In general, once you meet basic CPU and memory requirements, the storage subsystem has the largest impact on site performance, and improvements here will give the most payback on investment.

-#### <a name="bkmk_note3"></a> Note 3: SQL memory allocation
+#### <a name="bkmk_note3"></a> Note 3: SQL Server memory allocation

 <!-- MEMDocs#570 -->

 Use this value to configure the **Maximum server memory (in MB)** in the properties of the SQL Server.
 It's the percentage of the total amount of memory available on the server.

 Don't configure the minimum and maximum values the same.
-This guidance is specifically for the maximum memory that you should allow SQL to allocate.
+This guidance is specifically for the maximum memory that you should allow SQL Server to allocate.

 #### <a name="bkmk_note4"></a> Note 4: Storage space required